rainjs/rainjs/doc/source/server/localization.rst

 - unlocalized image: ``/example/3.0/resources/images/flag.png``
 - localized image: ``/example/3.0/resources/images/flag.png?loc``

 Localized resources are placed in the same folder with the other resources.
-They only add a locale suffix to the file name like ``flag_de_DE.png`` for german language if the original file name is ``flag.png``.
+The file name for a localized resource has a locale sufffix.
+For example, for the german language, ``flag_de_DE.png`` is the localized version for ``flag.png``.

 ------------------
 Views localization